 2. Risk mitigation through appropriate preventative measures to reduce the risk of transmission by maintaining a distance, using partitions or plexiglass barriers where they cannot maintain a distance, and the use of PPE such as masks, gloves, and full body suits.
 Hygiene and sanitation would be crucial to support these efforts.

 3. Policies to manage the workplace, the employees who need to be on the shop floor, incident reporting, and managing illnesses are essential.

 4. Communication strategies along with proper training, signage, and reminders will reinforce the need for the policies to be followed.

 5. Monitoring your workplace and revision of plans based on specific needs are just as important to reassure employees of their safety and well-being.

 Manual management of safety and health, especially in these times of COVID-19, can be very challenging.
 Having visibility into all areas of operations (and locations) becomes essential to ensure the safety of your employees regardless of where they are located.

 In fact, here’s what a COVID-19 response demo would look like with our next-gen QHSE solution,

 Any event – be it infection or injury – and near misses need to be reported for prevention and taking corrective action to prevent their recurrence, as the case may be.
 Training and communication across all units also need to be managed efficiently.

 Handling all these tasks and ensuring enough supply of PPE can prove to be overwhelming for the health and safety team.
 Tracking their obsolescence date is important and can vary for each item in the PPE kit, adding to the complexity.

-A cloud-based, mobile-ready, flexible and scalable solution such as the one from ComplianceQuest, can help automate workflows, keep track of PPE stock and trigger ordering when needed.
-In addition, root cause analysis, CAPA and automatic reporting to regulatory authorities in case of an incident also becomes easy with an automated system.
+A cloud-based, mobile-ready, flexible and scalable solution such as the one from ComplianceQuest, can help automate workflows, keep track of PPE stock, and trigger ordering when needed.
+In addition, root cause analysis, CAPA, and automatic reporting to regulatory authorities in case of an incident also become easy with an automated system.